Fly with the world's most trusted airlines

 Not all business class products are equal.
 Below is an honest assessment of the top carriers on transatlantic routes.

-Lufthansa Business Class — a benchmark product on European carriers.
-Excellent lounges in Frankfurt and Munich, solid lie-flat seats, and outstanding catering make it a great option for onward connections into Central and Eastern Europe.
+Lufthansa Business Class, a benchmark product on European carriers.
+Excellent lounges in Frankfurt and Munich, solid lie flat seats, and outstanding catering make it a strong pick for business class flights to Germany and onward connections into Central and Eastern Europe.

 Is Business Class to Europe Worth It?